johnkntran/twitter-tweets/backend/README.md

 ```
 {"result": "True", "traceback": null, "payload": [{...}]}
 ```
-Congratulations, if it all works you should have a running Python API on your server capable of serving many difference API requests.
+Congratulations, if it all works you should have a flexible and powerful Python API on your server.
+This simple app demonstrate the tip of the iceberg on what can actually be done.